 The film follows Chubath, a young South Sudanese aspiring actress works late nights at a bar and meets an older guy, Dale, who is at a crisis point in his life.
 They spend the night walking around together in this story about two people from different worlds who find an unlikely connection, one night in Melbourne.

 Race and representation is something we talked about before writing the script.
-I wanted to have a character on screen who wasn’t entirely defined by her race or her refugee background, but dealing with a universal struggle in life – finding your place in the world.
-I wanted to pair her with someone unlikely, from a completely different background, and essentially have two characters on screen together that I’ve never seen before.
-Instead of an intense love story, a tragedy or a fleeting interaction, I wanted to portray people from different worlds who spend meaningful time together and in a way, affect each other through conversation and time exploring age, race, humour and identity.
+I wanted to have a character on screen who wasn’t entirely defined by her race or her refugee background, but dealing with a universal struggle – finding your place.
+I wanted to pair her with someone unlikely, and have two characters on screen together in a way that I haven’t seen before.
+And instead of an intense love story, a tragedy or a fleeting interaction, I wanted to portray people from different worlds who spend meaningful time together and affect each other through conversation and the exchange of ideas and experiences.

-The locations were of paramount importance and I chose them based on a bike ride I would do everyday from my home into Melbourne city.
-I’ve always marvelled with fascination at the docks.
-There’s something poetic about it.
-And the area in Melbourne called Docklands is very cinematic – it’s right in the heart of the city yet sometimes it seems completely deserted and can feel like an abandoned city with no one in it.
-I thought that it would be a perfect place to have two characters who are feeling lost in this space.
+The area in Melbourne called Docklands is very cinematic – it’s right in the heart of the city yet sometimes it can feel like an abandoned city.
+It was the perfect place to juxtapose these two characters who feel lost in the world.
 The location itself reflects where they’re at in life.